 In the simplest terms, microdermabrasion manually removes dead skin cells by buffing the skin with crystals or diamond microparticles.
 There are two different kinds of microdermabrasion.
 One is done with a crystal-emitting handpiece, and the other uses a diamond-tip handpiece that gently sprays on fine crystals or sand to rub away outer layers of skin and then suction them off, leaving behind improved texture and a healthy glow.
 Microdermabrasion is great for acne, dryness, and for smoothing out texture.

 A chemical peel, on the other hand, uses a single substance or a blend of alpha hydroxy acids to dissolve dead skin cells.
 These wash away with the peeling solution when the treatment is complete.
 Chemical peels are a good choice for those with acne or acne scars, pigmentation, redness, and wrinkles.

 Both treatments only affect the epidermal layers of skin, and either will give you results that far surpass anything you can do at home.

 What Happens After My Exfoliation Treatment?

-Once you’ve healed from either treatment, it is a great time to start a new skin care regime.
-Without that barrier of dead skin, your products can penetrate the skin more easily allowing them to do a much better job.
+Once you’ve healed from either treatment, it is a great time to start a new skincare regimen.
+Without that barrier of dead skin, your products can penetrate the skin more easily, allowing them to do a much better job.
 Just remember, your skin will be that much more sensitive to sun exposure now.
 Protect that fresh new face.